kwoolter/WorldCupPredictor/README.md

 * Play with your friends

 # About
-Predictions are made in the `fixtures.csv` file in the `data` directory Add new columns for each person to enter their predictions.
+* Predictions are made in the `fixtures.csv` file in the `data` directory.
+* Add new columns for each person to enter their predictions.
+* Enter the actual result in the `Score` column.
-You get 1 point for the right type of result and 3 points for the exact result.
+* You get 1 point for the right type of result and 3 points for the exact result.